-On November 5, 2021, Constellation completed an amendment and restatement of its revolving credit facility agreement (the "CSI Facility"), with a syndicate of Canadian chartered banks and U.S. banks in the amount of \$700, extending its maturity date to November 2026.
-In March 2023, the total amount on the revolver was increased from \$700 to \$840.
+On January 31, 2024, the Company completed an amendment and restatement of its existing credit facility agreement (the "CSI Facility").
+The facility limit was increased from \$840 to \$1,085, with a syndicate of existing and new institutions.
+The agreement has also moved from a secured to an unsecured facility structure, which continues to be available for general corporate purposes including acquisitions and working capital.
+The CSI Facility is guaranteed by certain subsidiaries of the Company.
 The CSI Facility bears a variable interest rate with no fixed repayments required over the term to maturity.
 Interest rates are calculated at standard U.S. and Canadian reference rates plus interest rate spreads based on a leverage table.
-The CSI Facility is collateralized by the majority of the Company's assets including the assets of certain material subsidiaries.
 The CSI Facility contains standard events of default which if not remedied within a cure period would trigger the repayment of any outstanding balance.
-As at December 31, 2023, \$578 (December 31, 2022 - \$322) had been drawn from this credit facility, and letters of credit totaling \$13 (December 31, 2022 - \$12) were issued, which limits the borrowing capacity on a dollar-for-dollar basis.
-Transaction costs associated with the CSI Facility are being amortized through profit or loss using the effective interest rate method.
-As at December 31, 2023, the carrying amount of such costs is \$1 (December 31, 2022 - \$1).
-On January 31, 2024, the Company completed an amendment and restatement of its existing CSI Facility agreement (note 29).
+As at December 31, 2024, \$nil (December 31, 2023 - \$578) had been drawn from this credit facility, and letters of credit totaling \$13 (December 31, 2023 - \$578) had been drawn from this credit facility, and letters of credit totaling \$13 (December 31, 2023 - \$578) which limits the borrowing capacity on a dollar-for-dollar basis.
+CSI accounted for the January 31, 2024 amendment as an extinguishment under IFRS and as a result, all previously capitalized transactions costs were written-off during the three months ended March 31, 2024.